roman-milk/roman-milk.github.io/little-man-and-the-stupid-bitch.md

+===

- ****** Little Man and the Stupid Bitch ****** byJust_Plain_Bob© I stopped where I was and watched to see what would happen next.
+I stopped where I was and watched to see what would happen next.
 There was some laughter and the man sitting across from Mellanie reached over and lightly touched her cheek and at the same time the man who had his hand on her leg moved it up six inches or so until he was right at the edge of her skirt.
 Again, Mellanie did nothing to stop the man.
 She might not stop him, but I sure as hell would.

  I headed straight for the table flexing my fist in preparation of punching the asshole who was manhandling my wife even knowing that I was most likely going to end up fighting all three of them which would not end well for me.
 Mellanie saw me coming and gave me a big smile as she said: